tdworowy/kindle_highlights/md/How_to_Prove_It_(A_Structured_Approach)_(Velleman_Daniel_J).md

       Whenever you make a statement in a proof, it’s important to be sure you know whether it’s an assertion or an assumption.

+      The first of these rules of inference says that if you know that both P and P → Q are true, you can conclude that Q must also be true.
+Logicians call this rule modus ponens.

+      Theorem.
+Suppose P → (Q → R).
+Then ¬R → (P → ¬Q).
+Proof.
+Suppose ¬R. Suppose P. Since P and P → (Q → R), it follows that Q → R. But then, since ¬R, we can conclude ¬Q. Thus, P → ¬Q. Therefore ¬R → (P → ¬Q).